Daniel595/Jetson_nano_face_recognition/README.md

 5. run:

     At the first run the network will build cuda engines what takes about 3 mins.
 The engines will be serialized and reused.
-Note: if the image size changes the pnet engines need to be rebuilt since.
+If the MTCNN input size changes the pnet engines need to be rebuilt because their inputsize depends on MTCNN iniputsize.

 ## Tests